-In my experience there’s still challenges, especially with the block button moving and the tiles shuffling around, but broadly speaking I’ve found over time there’s a lot I like about Guttenberg.
-One of the best features is that when I’m creating articles in Word and there’s extra spacing, Guttenberg editor does a great job in formatting my text and getting rid of extra spaces and line breaks.
+In my experience there’s still challenges, especially with the block button moving and the tiles shuffling around, but broadly speaking I’ve found over time there’s a lot I like about Gutenberg.
+One of the best features is that when I’m creating articles in Word and there’s extra spacing, Gutenberg editor does a great job in formatting my text and getting rid of extra spaces and line breaks.
 This saves me a lot of time hunting around for empty spaces that I used to do in my old editor.

 feature I like is that the block button – when I can locate it – does have a

 lot of useful features in a relatively small area.
 I wish there was a way I could